ft-interactive/koa2-typescript-boilerplate/README.md

 ## ToDo:
 - [ ] Add some basic SuperTest integration tests
 - [ ] Add an example using `koa-views` or somesuch
-- [ ] Write some example middleware showcasing async/await sexiness
+- [ ] Write some example middleware showcasing async/await hawtness